Skip to main content

 Own Your Learning Process and Ongoing Professional Development

 New nurse practitioners need to be mindful of the adjustment phase that occurs from leaving academia to learning on the job.
-Research indicates that those transitioning from RN to nurse practitioner had more positive first year experiences when completing a more formal orientation process.
-However, a formal orientation isn’t always available in every health system.
+An orientation program can help ease this transition; however, a formal orientation isn’t always available in every health system.

 While standardized orientations and training would be preferable, knowing ahead of time that you may not receive structured guidance is key.
 You can start preparing before you even begin your new role by taking charge of your own professional development and focusing on what you can do for yourself.